tuanduy23/pumpfun-copy-trading-bot-rust/README.md

 This project is under the MIT License — see the LICENSE file for details.

 🙋‍♂️ Author
-Made with passion by @tuanduy23
+Made with passion by @staindev
-📧 duy231150@gmail.com
+📧 staindev95@gmail.com